xianlinbox/daily_practise/databricks/de-databricks-2.md

 ALTER TABLE ...: Modify schema (add/drop/change columns), set table properties.
 DROP TABLE ...: Delete the table (and data for managed tables).
 TRUNCATE TABLE ...: Delete all data from a table, leaving the schema.
+ALTER <object> OWNER TO : change table ownership

 INSERT INTO ...
 VALUES (...) / INSERT INTO ...
 SELECT ...: Add new rows.
+INSERT OVERWRITE...: can update the schema  when schema.autoMerge.enabled is set true, otherwise it will fail.
 UPDATE ...
 SET ...
 WHERE ...: Modify existing rows.
 DELETE FROM ...
 WHERE ...: Remove rows.
 MERGE INTO ...
 USING ...
 ON ...
 WHEN MATCHED ...
 WHEN NOT MATCHED ...: Perform UPSERT (update or insert) operations efficiently.